Democrats Tested in First Party Convention of Pandemic Era

 With less focus on policy debates, convention officials are highlighting the historic racial diversity on the ticket as the nation experiences a national awakening on race.
 Harris, who is also of Asian descent, is scheduled to address the nation Wednesday night as the first woman of color on a major party's presidential ticket.

-The high-profile Black speakers also on the program include former first lady Michelle Obama, former President Barack Obama, New Jersey Sen. Cory Booker and Lance Bottoms, who will introduce a video tribute to the late Georgia Congressman John Lewis on Thursday night ahead of Biden's speech.
+The high-profile Black speakers also on the program include former first lady Michelle Obama, former President Barack Obama, New Jersey Sen. Cory Booker and Bottoms, who will introduce a video tribute to the late Georgia congressman John Lewis on Thursday night, ahead of Biden's speech.

 “As excited as I am about Kamala Harris, the best weapon Democrats have is Donald Trump,” Sharpton said.
 “He will do himself in.
 Just don’t get in his way.
 He will beat himself.”

 Barrow reported from Atlanta.
-AP writer Will Weissert in Wilmington, Delaware, contributed.
+Associated Press writer Will Weissert in Wilmington, Del., contributed to this report.

-Note: This story has been corrected to show that Ocasio-Cortez is scheduled to speak the day after Kasich, not the same day.